Mikhno/bulk-change-media-author/readme.txt

 Open "Screen Options" at the top-right in the Media Library and change the value of "Number of items per page" in the "Pagination" section.

+= Can I quickly change the author for all media uploaded by particular user? =

+If you apply "Change Author" in the Media Library without selecting any media, it will prompt you to filter media by user.
+After that, you will be able to change the author for all media uploaded by that user.

 == Screenshots ==

 1. The new bulk action is added into Bulk Actions dropdown menu for "List" view of the Media Library.

 == Changelog ==

+= 1.3 =
+* New: Filter and bulk change media author by its current author.
+* Other: Tested with WordPress 6.3.

 = 1.2 =
 * Other: Tested with WordPress 4.9.